Acoustics in the relaxation zone (chillout room). How to design it to promote relaxation?

 Relaxation zones – known as chillout rooms, quiet rooms, or recovery areas – have become almost an essential element of modern offices, hotels, libraries, and universities in recent years.
 Their purpose seems simple: to provide a moment of respite from stimuli, the pace of work, and information overload.
 However, in practice, many such spaces do not fulfill their function.
 Instead of calming, they exhaust.
 Instead of regenerating, they irritate.
 Very often, the reason lies not in the visual aspect but in the acoustics.

-Research in environmental psychology and soundscape science clearly shows that sound is one of the strongest factors influencing stress levels, concentration, and the ability to rest.
-Importantly, it’s not just about whether it is loud, but how the space sounds.
+Research in environmental psychology and soundscape science clearly shows that sound is one of the strongest factors affecting stress levels, concentration, and the ability to rest.
+Importantly, it is not only about whether it is loud, but about how the space sounds.

 Silence is not everything - what does rest sound like?

-Intuitively, one might think that the ideal relaxation zone is one in which there is absolute silence.
-However, the human brain is not designed to function in an environment completely devoid of sounds.
-In such conditions, it often remains in a state of alertness - “listening” for any unexpected occurrences.
-From a biological perspective, absolute silence can be unnatural and even unsettling.
+Intuitively, it might seem that the ideal relaxation zone is one in which absolute silence prevails.
+Meanwhile, the human brain was not designed to function in an environment completely devoid of sounds.
+In such conditions, it often remains in a state of alertness - “listening out” for something unexpected.
+From a biological perspective, absolute silence can be unnatural, and even unsettling.

-Contemporary research on “indoor soundscapes” shows that three elements are crucial for relaxation: noise control, short reverberation time, and the presence of gentle, predictable background sounds.
-These are what make a space perceived as safe and conducive to recovery, rather than empty and disturbing.
+Contemporary research on the “indoor soundscape” shows that three elements are key to relaxation: noise control, short reverberation time, and the presence of gentle, predictable background sounds.
+These are precisely what make a space perceived as safe and conducive to recovery, rather than empty and disturbing.

 An interesting paradox is that we often describe rooms as “too loud,” even when sound level measurements indicate low values.
-The source of discomfort may not be noise, but rather long reverberation, which causes sounds to “linger” in space and overlap.
+The source of discomfort is then not noise, but long reverberation, which causes sounds to “linger” in space and overlap.
 The brain perceives this as acoustic chaos, even if it is not intense.

-Designing the acoustics of a chillout room should begin with the question: where can sound reach us from?
-Acoustic insulation is not a characteristic of a single element, but of the entire system of partitions, which includes walls, doors, windows, and also the connections between them.
+Designing the acoustics of a chillout room is worth starting with the question: where can sound reach us from?
+Acoustic insulation is not a feature of a single element, but of the entire partition system, which includes walls, doors, windows, as well as the connections between them.

-Walls usually constitute the largest surface area of the partition and therefore often receive the most attention.
-Their effectiveness in sound attenuation depends on mass, tightness, and layered construction.
-“Mass-spring-mass” setups, where two layers of material are separated by a space filled with, for example, mineral wool, can significantly reduce the transmission of speech and background noise.
+Walls usually constitute the largest partition surface, and that is why they often receive the most attention.
+Their effectiveness in attenuating sound depends on mass, airtightness, and layered construction.
+“Mass–spring–mass” systems, in which two material layers are separated by a space filled, for example, with mineral wool, make it possible to significantly reduce the transmission of speech sounds and background noise.

-However, even the best-designed wall will not fulfill its role if the remaining elements do not match its insulation properties.
-Sound always takes the weakest path - and that is often doors or windows.
+However, even the best-designed wall will not fulfill its role if the remaining elements do not match its insulation performance.
+Sound always chooses the weakest path – and that is very often doors or windows.

-Doors and windows - details that decide success or failure.
+Doors and windows - details that determine success or failure.

-Doors to the relaxation zone should be treated as a legitimate element of the acoustic partition, not just as a functional detail.
-Their acoustic insulation must be consciously selected, even at the design stage.
-Lightweight door leaves, lack of seals, or gaps around the frame allow conversation sounds and outside noise to easily penetrate indoors.
+Doors to the relaxation zone should be treated as a full-fledged element of the acoustic partition, not merely as a functional detail.
+Their acoustic insulation must be selected deliberately, already at the design stage.
+Lightweight door leaves, missing seals, or leaks around the frame cause conversation sounds and outside noise to penetrate the interior easily.

-The same applies to windows.
-If the chillout room is connected to an outdoor or semi-public space, it is essential to use windows with appropriate acoustic insulation.
-Not only the material itself matters here, but also correct installation - even the best window will not fulfill its function if the seals are poorly installed or damaged.
+It is similar with windows.
+If the chillout room has contact with external or semi-public space, it is necessary to use windows with appropriate acoustic insulation.
+What is crucial here is not only the material itself, but also correct installation – even the best window will not perform its function if the seals are poorly installed or damaged.

-In practice, this means that acoustics cannot be “added” at the end of the project.
-Insulation must be planned from the very beginning, as subsequent corrections are costly and often less effective.
+In practice, this means that acoustics cannot be “added” at the end of a project.
+Insulation must be planned from the very beginning, because later corrections are costly and often less effective.

 Another element of the insulation system is ventilation.
-The chillout room must provide comfortable air conditions, but at the same time must not become a source of constant noise or rumbling.
-Sounds generated by ventilation systems, especially those with low frequency, can be particularly disturbing to the nervous system, as they are hard to “turn off” from perception.
+A chillout room must provide comfortable air conditions, but at the same time it cannot become a source of constant hiss or hum.
+Sounds generated by ventilation systems, especially low-frequency ones, are particularly burdensome for the nervous system because they are difficult to “switch off” in perception.

-Therefore, in relaxation zones, it is crucial to use acoustic dampers, low air flow rates, and separation of the room from loud technical devices.
-This is another argument for considering acoustic issues already at the design concept stage.
+That is why, in relaxation zones, it is so important to use acoustic silencers, low air-flow velocities, and separation of the room from loud technical equipment.
+This is another argument for taking acoustic issues into account already at the design concept stage.

-Acoustic adaptation - shaping the sound of the interior.
+Acoustic treatment - shaping the sound of the interior.

-When insulation protects against outside sounds, acoustic adaptation is responsible for how the interior itself sounds.
+While insulation provides protection from sounds coming from outside, acoustic treatment is responsible for how the interior itself sounds.
 Its main goal is to control reverberation time so that sounds decay quickly and do not overlap.

 The most commonly used sound-absorbing materials are mineral wool, PET panels, and textile elements.
-However, designers are increasingly reaching for mobile solutions that allow for flexible shaping of the space.
-Acoustic screens, totems, or freestanding panels not only improve acoustic conditions but also allow for subtle divisions of zones without the need for permanent walls.
+Increasingly often, however, designers also reach for mobile solutions that allow the space to be shaped flexibly.
+Acoustic screens, totems, or freestanding panels not only improve acoustic conditions, but also enable subtle zoning without the need to build permanent walls.

-Such solutions are particularly effective in larger chillout rooms or multifunctional spaces, where the interior layout may change depending on needs.
+Such solutions work especially well in larger chillout rooms or multifunctional spaces, where the interior layout may change depending on needs.

 Sound masking - when silence needs support.

-Even the best acoustically adapted interior can seem too “empty” acoustically.
-In such cases, sound masking can be helpful, which involves introducing a gentle background that stabilizes the soundscape.
+Even the best acoustically treated interior may seem acoustically too “empty.”
+In such cases, sound masking proves helpful, i.e., introducing a delicate background that stabilizes the soundscape.

-The most effective sounds here are nature sounds, especially water noise.
-A popular solution is water walls, over which a thin layer of water flows.
-They serve several functions simultaneously: they generate a pleasant, wideband masking sound, improve the microclimate of the interior, and have a visually calming effect.
+The most effective here are nature sounds, especially the sound of water.
+An increasingly popular solution is water walls over which a thin layer of water flows.
+They simultaneously serve several functions: they generate a pleasant, broadband masking sound, improve the interior microclimate, and have a visually calming effect.

 The sound of flowing water is irregular but predictable, so the brain does not interpret it as a threat.
-Instead, it allows other background noises, such as distant conversations or installation hums, to “blur.”
+Instead, it allows other background sounds, such as distant conversations or installation noise, to be “blurred.”

-A well-designed relaxation zone is not the result of a single measure, but a coherent strategy in which insulation, adaptation, and masking complement each other.
+A well-designed relaxation zone is not the effect of a single measure, but of a coherent strategy in which insulation, treatment, and masking complement one another.
 Walls, doors, and windows create a tight barrier against noise.
-Absorbing materials and mobile solutions organize the acoustics of the interior.
+Absorbing materials and mobile solutions organize the interior acoustics.
 Natural background sounds give the space a friendly, restorative character.

-A chillout room designed this way is not just quiet.
-It is acoustically understandable for humans - and it is exactly such a space that truly fosters relaxation.
+A chillout room designed in this way is not simply quiet.
+It is acoustically understandable to humans - and this is exactly the kind of space that truly supports rest.

 Nyquist Team